sap218/jabberwocky/docs/README.md

 ```

 ##### Plotting
-Users can request a bar plot of the top N ranked terms (defult 30).
+Users can request a bar plot of the top N ranked terms (default 30).

 ---